Facts About The European Euro

 What happens to account balances in one of the "old" currencies?

-In-currency balances were automatically be converted into euro on 31 December 2001 at the latest.
+In-currency balances were automatically converted into euro on 31 December 2001.

 What do you do with the remaining notes and coins once they are no longer legal tender?